Rob-Mundy/mildew-detection-in-cherry-leaves/README.md

 ## Credits

-- Given their business case similarities, Walkthrough Project 1: Malaria Detector was followed to conduct the study, build the ML model and construct the Streamlit site.
+- Given their business case similarities, Walkthrough Project 1: Malaria Detector was followed and replicated to conduct the study, build the ML model and construct the Streamlit site.
+Much of the code was replicated from the project and tailored as required.

 ### Content